Shivaji Bhanudas Kardile

 Shivaji Bhanudasrao Kardile (4 December 1958 – 17 October 2025) was an Indian politician who was six time Member of Legislative Assembly of Rahuri and Ahmednagar North Vidhan sabha of Maharashtra and owned a dairy business before he entered politics.

 Early life and education

 Kardile was born on 4 December 1958.
 He studied at secondary school and left education after that.

 Arrest

 In 2018, Kardile was arrested by Ahmednagar police in connection to the killings of Shiv Sena leader Sanjay Kotkar and Vasant Thube.

+Political career

+He was a grassroot worker of Congress party as he was active in local politics and served as Sarpanch of Burhanpur (also spelled Burhannagar), Ahmednagar District from (1984–1995) and He started his public life as the Sarpanch of Burhanpur and gradually grew into a powerful leader in the cooperative and state political sectors of Ahmednagar.